Concurrency and Database Connections in Ruby with ActiveRecord

 Limit connections with PgBouncer

 You can continue to scale out your applications with additional dynos until you have reached your database connection limits.
-Before you reach this point it is recommended to limit the number of connections required by each dyno by using the PgBouncer buildpack.
+Before you reach this point it is recommended to limit the number of connections required by each dyno by using the classic PgBouncer buildpack.
+There currently is no Cloud Native Buildpack for PgBouncer.

 PgBouncer maintains a pool of connections that your database transactions share.
 This keeps connections to Postgres, that are otherwise open and idle, to a minimum.
 However, transaction pooling prevents you from using named prepared statements, session advisory locks, listen/notify, or other features that operate on a session level.
 See the PgBouncer buildpack FAQ for full list of limitations for more information.